levsero/test_embed/packages/framework/DEPLOY.md

 - Taipan is located in Melbourne (AEST).
 Try to avoid [off hour](https://www.timeanddate.com/worldclock/australia/melbourne) deployments
 - We don't have a strict schedule, but try to avoid deploying after 3PM our time.
 - A Deploy Buddy is required for all deploys to production.
-- Don't deploy if any [staging status] tests are red without an exemption.
+- Don't deploy if any [staging status] and [pod999 smoke tests] are red without an exemption.
 - Any PRs deployed must meet the [contributing guidelines](https://github.com/zendesk/embeddable_framework/blob/master/packages/framework/CONTRIBUTING.md)

 ### Code Freeze

-**Do not deploy** if any of the [staging status] tests are red.
+**Do not deploy** if any of the [staging status] and [pod999 smoke tests] are red.
 These must be green before anyone can deploy unless an exemption is approved.
 This must be approved the same way as a normal [production freeze]

 **Do not deploy** if a change freeze is in place unless an exemption is approved for a critical bug fix.
 They usually occur during big holidays and near the quaterly investor calls.
 To check, please look at the [production freeze] schedule.